nomppy/nomppy.github.io/content/posts/pm.md

 **Maryam**: Applied math is useful, and there’s a lot of it in certain industries like finance.
 Pure math, though — people say it’s “impractical.”

-**Maryam**(sips): People don’t see me like they see you.
+**Maryam** (sips): People don’t see me like they see you.
 At least they treat you like art.
 Math is only incidentally “useful,” which is not good enough for them.
 It’s not entirely their fault, though, but a failure of the education system.

-**Poe**(swig): Barely an art anymore.
+**Poe** (swig): I'm barely an art anymore.
 When was the last time you saw someone holding a book of poems?
 People think we’ve lost our minds and the “old ways”.
 The way they teach poetry to children is tedious, too, “This is poetry and this is what it means!”
 Then they get mad when adults lack media literacy.
 It’s a wonder anyone still stumbles into it.

 **Poe**: I think you can relate to this well, the way most other subjects question why you should exist, or why anyone should care.
 It’s very de-subjectilizing.